Max-Reiter-math/dolfinx-examples/README.md

 ## Requirements

-All requirements can be found in the file requirements.txt and can be installed via pip by
+All requirements can be found in the requirements text files and can be installed via pip by

 ```
 pip install -r requirements.txt